The Priority Pass program unlocks airport lounge access around the world.

 |Individual Qantas Club membership||Cost (renewal) $||Cost (membership + joining fee) $||Qantas Points redemption|

-My personal thoughts about Qantas Club, when compared to Priority Pass, is that despite bundled perks, unless you’re primarily travelling on a business class Qantas ticketed flight, OneWorld or a specific partner airline, it may be difficult to find a Qantas operated or partner lounge.
-Partner lounges do not permit the use of complimentary invitations issued by Qantas.
+My personal thoughts about Qantas Club, when compared to Priority Pass, is that despite bundled perks, unless you’re primarily travelling on a business class Qantas ticketed flight, OneWorld, or a specific partner airline, it may be difficult to find a Qantas operated or partner lounge.
+Partner lounges do not permit the use of complementary invitations issued by Qantas.
 In other words, holding a Qantas Club membership will not guarantee lounge access.

 Let’s take a look at Denpasar, Bali.
 This is a popular destination among Australian tourists with the majority of flights are operated by Jetstar.
 As there is no dedicated Qantas lounge in Denpasar, access to the airline’s partner lounge (the Premier Lounge) is limited to Qantas Club members on the proviso that you have not flown Jetstar and have a Qantas flight number, or are a Gold, Platinum or Platinum One Qantas Frequent Flyer.